Applied Materials, Inc. (AMAT) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors To Seek Compensation For Alleged Wrongdoings

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Applied Materials, Inc. (“Applied Materials” or“the Company”) (NASDAQ: AMAT).
-Investors who purchased Applied Materials securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/AMAT .
+Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Applied Materials, Inc. ("Applied Materials" or "the Company") (NASDAQ: AMAT ).
+Investors who purchased Applied Materials securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/AMAT .

 Investigation Details